 - Resellers of vehicle data are notoriously tight-lipped about where the data is stored and who had access to it.
 That makes the integrity of the data itself suspect.
 Is it being viewed by authorized personnel?
 Can the access be audited?
 Might the data have been altered at some point?
 Might it be at risk for theft?
 These remain valid concerns.

 For these reasons, PlateSmart never touches a customer’s data.
 That means PlateSmart has no way of aggregating it even if we wanted to resell it, which we don’t.
 The data belongs to the customer, period.

-A Word About Image Retention
+A Final Word About Data Retention

 Unfortunately, PlateSmart cannot control how long vehicle images and related data are retained by the user.
-However, many states have regulations in place that address this.
+However, as you’ve read, many states have regulations in place that address this.
 Typically, it means that after the close of an investigation by law enforcement, the data must be purged within a given timeframe.
 Typically, it’s a short period of time akin to 90 days, but it does vary across jurisdictions.

 While such regulations do not often address how long private organizations can retain the data, PlateSmart encourages its clients to develop a retention policy that is reasonable and as unintrusive as possible regarding privacy.

 In any event, PlateSmart ARES has retention policy features that allow data to be purged after it has been retained for a particular period.

 What is the lesson PlateSmart hopes you take away from this discussion?
 In short, do your homework on privacy concerns before you choose an ALPR provider.
 Even if you choose not to work with PlateSmart, please do work with an ethical company of high integrity.